thalfeust/dotfiles/README.md

 source <(curl -fsSL https://raw.githubusercontent.com/thalfeust/dotfiles/main/bin/dotfiles)
 ```

-> ⚠️ Warning: Execution of the script using `source` is mandatory for certain updates to be applied
+> ℹ️ Note: The script clones the repository using the https URL, but changes the remote to a SSH URL, which requires an SSH key

 After the first run, the script can be executed using the following command:

 ```shell
 source ~/.dotfiles/bin/dotfiles
 ```

+> ⚠️ Warning: Execution of the script using `source` is mandatory for certain updates to be applied

 ## Requirements